 - Set aperture to at least f/11 with f/16 being a better option

 - Focus on some solid object, not on the light source as autofocus may get confused

 - Fire the shutter, verify and repeat as necessary

 Advanced Technique – How To Shoot Into The Sun

 The advantages of including the Sun into the photograph are obvious – it’s beautiful and can have those rays etc. However, there are also some disadvantages too – it reduces overall contrast and can produce flares, which are hard to handle afterwards.
 There is an advanced technique I’d like to share with you.
 It will also require additional editing, but comparing to the flares removal, it’s rather tiny.

 You should make two photographs – one regular and one with the Sun covered.
-As a result, the second photo will have all original colors and zero flares.
+As a result, the second photo will have all original colours and zero flares.
 And you will need to combine those images later in Photoshop.
 Earlier, in this article, I had presented a picture of Garie Beach.
 I have created that photograph using the mentioned technique.
 Consequently, the final image is well balanced and has no traces of artifacts.

 The flare close-up:

 Starburst Effects Gallery

 You can find other infographics at the Photography Cheat Sheets gallery.